rix1337/docker-ripper/README.md

 for the used ripping software.
 If your solution works better than the current one, I will happily review your pull request._

-### MakeMKV needs an update!

-_Make sure you have pulled the latest image.
-The image should be updated automatically as soon as MakeMKV is updated.
-This has not worked reliably in the past.
-Just [open a new issue](https://github.com/rix1337/docker-ripper/issues/new) and I will trigger the build._

 ### Am I allowed to use this in a commercial setting?

 _Yes, see [LICENSE.md](https://github.com/rix1337/docker-ripper/blob/master/LICENSE.md)._
 **If this project is helpful to your organization please sponsor me on [Github Sponsors](https://github.com/sponsors/rix1337)!**

-### Do you offer support?

-_If plausible [open a new issue](https://github.com/rix1337/docker-ripper/issues/new).
-I am not responsible if anything breaks.
-For more information see [LICENSE.md](https://github.com/rix1337/docker-ripper/blob/master/LICENSE.md)_

 # Credits